 Dating Violence

 Dating Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 The existence of such a relationship shall be determined based on the reporting party’s statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-There is no Colorado state law on dating violence; therefore, PPSC abides by the definition used in the Violence Against Women Reauthorization Act (VAWA) of 2013.
+There is no Colorado state law on dating violence; therefore, CCCS abides by the definition used in the Violence Against Women Reauthorization Act (VAWA) of 2013.

 Domestic Violence